-That depends on whether you see money as a means to the good life with opportunities to spread the wealth through charitable giving or if you see it as an evil, corrupting, complication that will cause more harm than good.
+Do you see money as a means to the good life with opportunities to spread wealth through charitable giving, or if you see it as an evil, corrupting, complication that will cause more harm than good?

-Believe it or not, there are people who feel that receiving a big inheritance is not the path to Easy Street but that it is the opposite and would be the worst thing possible.
-They are concerned that the money will negatively impact their life, their relationships and cause more trouble than it solves.
+Believe it or not, there are people who feel that receiving a big inheritance is not the path to Easy Street but actually just the opposite.
+They are concerned that the unexpected windfall will negatively impact their life, their relationships and cause more trouble than it solves.

 Consider the author Chuck Collins, great grandson of Oscar Mayer (the bologna magnate) who donated a windfall of a $500,000 inheritance to charities at age 26.
 An expert in economic inequality, he has written several books about inequality, tax policy and social change philanthropy.